 Knowing how to use your test equipment, knowing how to use your charts and knowing how to use your scopes.
 It’s critical, because you have to make sure that you’re capturing all the huge dynamic range (14 stops) that the Alexa offers.

 If you’re gonna shoot over 60 frames with the Alexa, you need to make sure the camera houses unlock the camera for high speed.
 The Alexa will do up to 120 frames, but you have to have the high speed enabled on the camera and you also have to have the right SxS cards.

 What do you enjoy the most about digital imaging technician work?

 Coming from post, often times you’re stuck in the same room, it’s dark , you’re alone, and it seems like the days are longer.

 Being on set it can be super-hot, or you’re in the rain and it can be miserable.
 But at the same time, it’s fun to be in the moment.
 In production, sometimes the creativity just happens in a moment.
 There’s so much collaboration between all the departments on set.
 Everybody’s just always thinking on their feet, and it’s fun to be a part of that team element.

 It's definitely fun to take their image directly from the camera, load it onto my cart and within moments, you know, show the DP, the Director, the agency people, what they’ve captured and what sort of range and flexibility we have with manipulating the image.
 It’s fun and it’s powerful, and you have basically moved the film lab from miles away to being on set.

-Do you have a process for approaching DIT work?
+Do you have a process for approaching digital imaging technician work?